ufal/npfl139/exam/questions.md

 - Assuming function approximation, define Mean squared value error.
 [5]

 - Write down the gradient Monte-Carlo on-policy every-visit $\epsilon$-soft algorithm.
 [10]

+#### Questions@:, Lecture 4 Questions
+- Write down the semi-gradient $\epsilon$-greedy Sarsa algorithm.
+[10]

+- Prove that semi-gradient TD update is not an SGD update of any loss.
+[10]

+- What are the three elements causing off-policy divergence with function approximation?
+Write down the Baird's counterexample.
+[10]

+- Explain the role of a replay buffer in Deep Q Networks.
+[5]

+- How is the target network used and updated in Deep Q Networks?
+[5]

+- Explain how is reward clipping used in Deep Q Networks.
+What other clipping is used?
+[5]

+- Formulate the loss used in Deep Q Networks.
+[5]

+- Write down the Deep Q Networks training algorithm.
+[10]

+- Explain the difference between DQN and Double DQN, and between Double DQN and Double Q-learning.
+[5]

+- Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date are the priorities [according to which we sample], how are unseen transitions boosted, how is importance sampling used to account for the change in the sampling distribution).
+[10]

+- Describe a data structure that can be used to implement prioritized replay buffer, so that it has given maximum capacity and insertion and sampling runs in time logarithmic with respect to the maximum number of elements.
+[10]

+- How is the action-value function computed in dueling networks?
+[5]